-You don't have to buy things to make your trip memorable - check out this list of free souvenirs that you can get from virtually anywhere!
+You don't have to buy things to make your trip memorable - check out this list of free souvenirs that you can get from practically anywhere!

 Have you ever heard of FOMO?
 It stands for Fear Of Missing Out, and I think it’s safe to say we all experience a little FOMO especially when it comes to traveling.
 Making sure we squeeze everything into our itineraries, getting depressed about having to come back home before we’ve even left, and of course, making sure we buy lots of souvenirs to remember our trip by.
 Sound familiar?

 It’s almost as though souvenirs have been marketed to tourists as absolute necessities, you know?
-Like, you came here to this country, so therefore you need to buy something from here to make your whole trip legit.
+Like your trip isn't legit unless you buy something from it.
 And I get that, to an extent.
 I don’t think there’s anything wrong with buying souvenirs, especially if they come from local artisans and actually somehow relate to the culture.
-But, whatever floats your boat!

 So obvious, but so true!
 Photos are legitimate moments in time that you captured; visual representations of actual things that you actually did.
-It’s crazy to think about them that way considering they’ve become such a natural part of our lives!
+Isn't it crazy to think about photos that way?!
 But really, what better way to relive your trip than through photos!
 Granted you already have a camera (or a phone), photos are completely free to take, you can take unlimited amounts of them, and they’re uniquely yours.

 When you get home there are lots of ways to showcase your photos, like:

 Turn them into Mixtiles